-Notify and operationalise area sabhas immediately.
-1 2 Empower city governments to notify area sabhas.
-Form ward committees within 1 month of formation of the city council/announcement of election results.
-3 Mandate city governments to provide wide publicity/awareness campaigns to inform and invite citizens to be members 4 of ward committees and participate actively in area sabhas.
-5 Tie development funds/projects/annual budget to regular functioning of area sabhas and ward committees.
-Publish Model Byelaws for transaction of business of area sabhas and ward committees, for adoption by city 6
+- 1 Notify and operationalise area 1 sabhas immediately. - 2 Empower city governments to notify area sabhas. - Form ward committees within 1 month of formation of the city council/announcement of election results. - Mandate city governments to provide wide publicity/awareness campaigns to inform and invite citizens to be members of ward committees and participate actively in area sabhas. - Tie development funds/projects/annual budget to regular functioning of area sabhas and ward committees. - Publish Model Byelaws for transaction of business of area sabhas and ward committees, for adoption by city corporations and municipalities.